danielcbit/apcctrl/doc/manual/manual.rst

 ``/usr/ccs/bin``. gcc can be installed from packages included on the Solaris installation CDROMs.

-Configure and build Apcupsd normally, as described in `Building and Installing Apcupsd`_.
+Configure and build apcctrl normally, as described in `Building and Installing apcctrl`_.
 Be sure to include the ``--enable-usb`` flag to ``configure``.

-After building, install Apcupsd as root using '``make install``', then *perform a reconfigure boot* ('``reboot -- -r``').
-During installation, Apcupsd will automatically configure your USB subsystem to attach APC USB devices to the ``ugen`` driver.
+After building, install apcctrl as root using '``make install``', then *perform a reconfigure boot* ('``reboot -- -r``').
+During installation, apcctrl will automatically configure your USB subsystem to attach APC USB devices to the ``ugen`` driver.
 This is a critical step and must be completed by a reconfigure boot.
-Note that the USB config changes will be reversed if you remove Apcupsd using '``make uninstall``'.
+Note that the USB config changes will be reversed if you remove apcctrl using '``make uninstall``'.

 Verifying Device Detection and Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After installing Apcupsd as described above and performing a
+After installing apcctrl as described above and performing a
 reconfigure boot, plug in your UPS USB cable.
 You should see a
 series of dmesg log messages similar to the following: